 There are two assessments reports you will need to submit to ensure your pre-service teacher passes their placement: the interum and final assessment report.
 The interim report needs to be submitted on day 10 of the placement, and the final report after the placement is complete.
-Both these forms can be submitted via the results web form.
+Both these forms can be submitted to the Pre-service Teacher's eLA via email.

 It’s really important to send the interim report back mid-way through the pre-service teacher's placement, as it allows them to review and adjust their teaching.
-It also allows our placement team to set up a proper support plan for them, if required.
+It also allows us to set up a proper support plan for them, if required.

-Pre-service teachers will also submit the interim and final assessment reports to their eLA.
-To assist with this, please be sure to give a signed copy of both these reports to your pre-service teacher.
-Please be sure to include the number of placement days the pre-service teacher has completed.
+Please be sure to give a signed copy of both these reports to your pre-service teacher and include the number of placement days the pre-service teacher has completed.